COAPE Diploma in Animal Behaviour

 You will also be required to log hours at a dog training facility in order to gain extensive experience in the practical application of science of training dogs.

 All students are encouraged to accompany a COAPE qualified practicing behaviourist from Module 2, if one is available in your area, to gain experience in the consultation field.
 Pre-Approved Case studies may be made available for you to take on from Module 4, and these cases are once again handled under the supervision of your tutor.

 Karin Pienaar (Landsberg), Wendy Wilson, Carla van der Merwe, Jessica Prinsloo, Judy Post, Kimberley Leeuwner.

 COAPE has a team of qualified Markers who mark student’s assignments in order to ensure complete impartiality.
 These assignments are randomly moderated by a qualified Moderator to ensure consistency in the marking standard worldwide.

-Option B – +-80 hours of online lectures, research assignments, case studies, Community Service in Animal Welfare where allowed and comprehensive tutor and student interactive sessions via Skype.
+An Online course comprising approximately +-80 hours of online lectures filmed in a live lecture setting , research assignments, case studies, Community Service in Animal Welfare where allowed, and comprehensive tutor and student interactive sessions via Skype.